-The campus’s main quad, or academic mall as it is called at NMU, consists of the Learning Resources Center and Olson Library, Jamrich Hall, the Seaborg Science Complex and the Hedgcock Student Service Center.
+The campus’s main quad, or academic mall as it is called at NMU, consists of the Elizabeth and Edgar Harden Hall (formerly the Learning Resources Center) and Olson Library, Jamrich Hall, the Seaborg Science Complex and the Hedgcock Student Service Center.
 The arts plaza is right down the sidewalk from Jamrich and includes Forest Roberts Theatre, Thomas Fine Arts and McClintock buildings.
 The other main academic facilities are Whitman Hall and the Jacobetti Complex.

 Due to its size and diversity, the College of Arts and Science uses various facilities for classroom space, labs and faculty offices from one end of campus to another.
-However, the majority of classes are held in Jamrich, the New Science, West Science, Thomas Fine Arts, Forest Roberts Theatre and McClintock.
+However, the majority of classes are held in Jamrich, Weston Hall (formerly New Science), West Science, Thomas Fine Arts, Forest Roberts Theatre and McClintock.